dusty-nv/jetson-inference/docs/backgroundnet.md

 ### Live Streaming

-To run background removal or replacement on a live camera stream or video, pass in a device or file path from the [Camera Streaming and Multimedia](aux-streaming.md) page:
+To run background removal or replacement on a live camera stream, pass in a device from the [Camera Streaming and Multimedia](aux-streaming.md) page:

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/backgroundnet-camera.jpg">